Student News Network

 Student News Network (SNN) is an Iranian official news agency known for publishing university and student news.
 All of SNN's content is free content and Creative Commons licensed.

 History

 Student News Agency was founded on 2002 by Hadi Ghasemi.
 Ghasemi is the current CEO of SNN.
 SNN's name in early years of its activity was "Student News Network"; after receiving its official news agency license from Ministry of Culture and Islamic Guidance, it was renamed to "Student News Agency".
+In 2021, SNN launched the first news web tv. in 2023 the international branch of SNN was founded.

 Services

 Besides university and students news, SNN also produces and publishes content related to a variety of subjects, including: